 - Melissa Fallon-Korb, Director of Counseling, Health, and Wellness Center

-- Amanda Finch, Associate Vice President for Student Development
+- Amanda Finch, Associate Vice President for Student Affairs

-- Monica Grau, Director of New Student Services and Interim Director of Residential Life & Housing
+- Monica Grau, Director of Office of Student Success and Interim Director of Residential Life & Housing

 - Eileen Morgan-Zayachek, Associate Provost for Academic Programs

-- Bill Woodward, Director of Community Standards (Chair)
+- Jennifer Westmoreland, Interim Director of Community Standards (Chair)